Cursus publicus: Speed of post

 There are several cases in which urgent news or eager officials traveled at a faster rate.
 There is the journey of Tiberius mentioned by Valerius Maximus, the news of the mutiny of Galba as recorded by Tacitus, and the news of the death of Nero as described by Plutarch.
 In the last two cases, it is worth keeping in mind that bad news traveled faster than good news, and quite explicitly: a laurel was attached to the correspondence with news of victory, but a feather, as indicating haste, was fixed to the spear of a messenger carrying bad news.
 In all three cases, as A. M. Ramsey points out, the journey is especially urgent, and the time of travel may be recorded because of its exceptional rapidness.
-Such cases could not be used to find an average speed of the Roman post for carrying the vast majority of items.
+Such cases could not be used to find a typical speed of the Roman post for carrying the vast majority of items.

 Ramsey, following Wilcken, illustrates the speed of the Roman post over land with examples of the amount of time it would take a message to travel from Rome to Egypt about the accession of a new emperor (in a season other than summer, when the message would travel by sea from Rome to Alexandria).
 In the case of Pertinax, news of the accession, which took place on January 1, AD 193, took over sixty-three days to reach Egypt, being announced on March 6 in Alexandria.
 Since the route that would be taken over land consisted of about 3177 km—1400 km from Rome to Byzantium, including the sea crossing and almost 1800 km from Byzantium to Alexandria)—and since it took about sixty-three days or a little more for the message to arrive in Alexandria, this confirms an average rate of about 32 mi per day for this journey.